 YAF runs a year-round programme of networking events, platform conversations, Q&As and interactive workshops, as well as a flagship mentoring programme, Evolve, in partnership with RAISE and the Cultural Sector Network.

 All activity is designed to support the professional development of individuals in the first five years of fundraising.
 Our mission is to equip fundraisers with the appropriate skills, mentoring and support networks that will enable them, and the sector, to thrive.

 YAF is a non-profit organisation led by four Directors, who are supported by a group of ten Board Members.
 New Directors are recruited every two years, with previous leadership staying on in an advisory capacity for a third year.

-After an early career in the publishing and media sectors, Ilaria has worked in arts fundraising for over seven years, with a focus on theatre and performing arts venues.
+After an early career in the publishing and communications sectors, Ilaria has worked in arts fundraising for over nine years, with particular focus on theatre companies and performing arts venues.
+Originally from Italy, she is passionate about inclusivity in the creative sector and in fundraising as a profession, as well as in the power of the arts as agent for change.
 She joined YAF in 2021 as Board Member in the Communications team.